Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Home / About us / Our impact

-Across the UK, people with brain injuries and other neurological conditions are now living more fulfilling lives, thanks to the hard work and compassion of our specialist staff.
+Across the UK, we strive to make sure people with brain injuries and other neurological conditions are now living more fulfilling lives.
+Our specialist staff work hard to give everyone we support what they need – no matter what.

-improved their participation in recreational, vocational, and occupational activities.
+Someone’s ability to take part in recreational, vocational and occupational activities.